Train to Busan (film series): Seoul Station (2016)

-Train to Busan Presents: Peninsula (2020)
+Peninsula (2020)

 As a zombie epidemic quickly spreads over South Korea and the country is defeated in a day, Korean Marine Jung-seok races to get his family to a ship to escape the outbreak.
 The family passes a couple with a young daughter that pleads for assistance, though they leave them behind in their frantic escape.
 The passengers aboard the ship begin to succumb to similar ailments including Jung-seok's nephew.
 As his sister refuses to leave her child, Jung-seok is left to lock down the quarters to save the rest of the ship.
 As military officials arrive, his brother-in-law named Chul-min watches on mournfully watching his wife and son die.
 He resentfully states that Jung-seok should have done more to save his family.
 The forces of the world quarantine South Korea and lockdown its borders.

 Four years later, the guilt-ridden pair are approached by a criminal mob group in Hong Kong, China to infiltrate South Korea to retrieve a truck filled with US$20 million.
 As the group creates a plan to reach their goal, Jung-seok and Chul-min negotiate half of the money as their earnings.
 Upon arrival, the team is ambushed and overtaken by a rogue militia named Unit 631, and an attracted army of undead.
 As Unit 631 escapes with the truck of money, Jung-seok and Chul-min are separated in the chaotic events.
 Jung-seok is rescued by two young girls, Joon and Yu-jin, who drive him back to their sanctuary community.
 As he meets with their mother and grandfather, Min-jung and Elder Kim, respectively, he quickly learns that she was the woman who begged him for help and he chose to leave behind four years ago.
 The group devise a plan to retrieve the money-filled truck from the criminal military that took it, by infiltrating their arena of underground zombie survival games; after which they will escape the country.
 In the course of events Jung-seok learns that Chul-min is alive and held therein, and sets out to rescue his estranged brother-in-law.

 As the events escalate, he fights with determination to keep the members of his team alive, and seeks to redeem his mistake in leaving them behind years before.
 As they fight for survival against the advances of the undead, they race against the clock when an arriving helicopter will provide their escape.